PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 ## Branch and changed files

 Current branch is `fb-refactor3`.
-Before this resumed documentation update, the working tree is clean at indexed SPP checkpoint `8edf5c2`.
-The generic SPP corpus, focused pass ownership, and all seven runner integrations are committed.
+Before this resumed documentation update, the working tree is clean at NDHWC characterization checkpoint `9a09553`.
+The indexed SPP work and the dedicated NDHWC pre-Concat corpus are committed;
+NDHWC mechanical extraction has not begun.
 After the documentation commit is pushed, local/remote divergence must be `0 0`.
 The implementation checkpoints since the previous pause changed: